felipebpl/nlp-embeddings-retrieval/README.md

 The project is inspired by the method presented in:
 > Venkatesh Sharma, K., Ayiluri, P.R., Betala, R. et al. *Enhancing query relevance: leveraging SBERT and cosine similarity for optimal information retrieval*.
 Int J Speech Technol 27, 753–763 (2024).

-The main goal of this project is to represent both documents and queries in an embedding space using BERT, fine-tuned via an autoencoder, to allow for more semantically relevant search results.
+The main goal of this project is to improve the semantic relevance of search results by representing both documents and queries in an embedding space using BERT.
+The embeddings are further refined through an autoencoder, enabling enhanced contextual accuracy in information retrieval.

 ---

 ## Project Overview

 In this system:
-1. **BERT** is used to create embeddings for each document in the dataset.
+1. **BERT** is used to generate initial embeddings for each document, providing a rich semantic foundation.
-2. **Autoencoder** is applied to further adjust the embeddings, compressing them into a lower-dimensional space to capture the dataset’s specific semantics.
+2. **Semantic Autoencoder** is applied to adjust these embeddings, compressing them into a lower-dimensional space (128 dimensions) while preserving essential contextual features specific to the dataset.
-3. **Cosine Similarity** is used to calculate the similarity between the query and document embeddings, retrieving the most relevant documents.
+3. **Cosine Similarity** is used to calculate the relevance between the query embedding and document embeddings, efficiently retrieving the most contextually appropriate documents.

 ---

 ## Steps

-### Step 1: Find Embeddings
+### Step 1: Generate Embeddings

-In this initial step, we generated embeddings for each document in the dataset.
+In this initial step, embeddings were generated for each document in the dataset using BERT, followed by dimensionality reduction through an autoencoder.

-1. **Dataset**: The dataset consists of a collection of blog posts by Paul Graham.
+1. **Dataset**: The dataset includes blog posts by Paul Graham, which feature recurring themes and nuanced language.
-2. **BERT Model**: We used the `bert-base-nli-mean-tokens` pre-trained model from the `sentence-transformers` library to generate the initial embeddings.
+2. **BERT Model**: We utilized the `bert-base-nli-mean-tokens` model from the `sentence-transformers` library to generate the initial document embeddings (768-dimensional vectors).
-3. **Autoencoder**: An autoencoder with the following structure was applied to compress the embeddings:
+3. **Semantic Autoencoder**: A multi-layer autoencoder was implemented with the following structure:
-   - Input Layer: 768 dimensions (BERT embedding size)
+   - **Input Layer**: 768 dimensions (matching the BERT output size)
-   - Hidden Layer: 256 dimensions
+   - **Hidden Layers**: Gradual reduction through layers (e.g., 256 dimensions) with GELU activations and LayerNorm for stability
-   - Bottleneck (Embedding) Layer: 128 dimensions
+   - **Bottleneck Layer**: 128 dimensions, representing the final refined embeddings for each document

-The autoencoder’s purpose is to create an embedding space more tailored to this dataset, enhancing retrieval quality by capturing specific features.
+The autoencoder’s architecture is tailored to capture distinctive patterns in the dataset while reducing dimensionality, making embeddings more suitable for semantic retrieval.

 #### Training Process
-The autoencoder was trained using Mean Squared Error (MSE) as the loss function, with 10 epochs and a learning rate of 0.001.
+The autoencoder was trained using a combined loss function: **Mean Squared Error (MSE)** to ensure reconstruction fidelity, and **Cosine Similarity** to preserve semantic relationships.
+The model was trained for 50 epochs with a learning rate of 0.0001, weight decay of 1e-5, and a batch size of 16.
+A cosine annealing scheduler and gradient clipping were applied to improve learning stability and prevent overfitting.

 ---